Pipar City: Tourist attractions

-Shri Mahaldhani Dadosa baoji Temple

 The local historical tale has it that "Shri Dadosa baoji", who used to rule the area, sacrificed his life in a battle with enemies.
 His head fell near the "Kot".
 But he still kept fighting, and his body fell almost a kilometer away after killing many more enemy soldiers.
 There are two temples devoted to him.
-First, the main temple, inside the "Kot", where his head fell, and the second, the smaller temple near the "Sapasar talav" (a pond), where his body fell.
+Shri Mahaldhani Dadosa baoji Temple, inside the "Kot", where his head fell, and the second, the smaller temple near the "Sapasar talav" (a pond), where his body fell.

+Fort khejarla is an old heritage fort which is now converted into hotel.
+It is located in Khejarla Village.

+Pipar Fort dates back to the medieval period.